michmattera/HerBody/README.md

 ### Colour Scheme

-The color scheme that the developer choose was based on a dark pink as the main colour for the application : #d63384 .
+The color scheme that the developer choose was based on a dark pink as the main colour for the application: #d63384 .
-It was chosen because pink is usually associated with womans , and an only girls gym site want to let the user know at first impact that womans are represented .
+It was chosen because pink is usually associated with women, and an only girls gym site wants to let the user know at the first impact that women are represented.

 <br>
 <br>
 With the help of [Colourmind](http://colormind.io/template/material-dashboard/) palette generator were than chosen the other 2 main color for the application.